rustymyers/AppleDefaultScreensaver/README.md

 - or -

 LaunchDaemon- Run Once, just edit ./Contents/Resources/postflight to change your launchdaemon parameters based on your needs.
+Alters existing /Users/* and /System/Library/User Template/*

 Payload required ./Contents/Resources/PAYLOAD/Default.slideSaver or alter ./Contents/Resources/postflight to specify an Apple built-in screen saver.